federicobozzini/unige-data-warehouse/project/README.md

 ### The workload

-The queries rewritten to use the rolap model:
+The workload queries rewritten to use the rolap model can be found in the file rolapWorkload.sql file.

+Here is a short summary of the queries:

 #### q1 in the dw